KPushpaja/Group-4/README.md

  Link - https://catalog.data.gov/dataset/warehouse-and-retail-sales

 Description: This dataset contains a list of sales by the month and calendar year.
-This dataset is updated every month and records sales of liqour and alcohol.
-It contains a list of sales and movement data by item and department appended monthly.
-This shows the chain of sales between the Warehouse to retailers and the transfers.
-It helps the company track their highest purschasing retailers, sales trends, demand and make improvements according to their analysis.
-We picked this dataset to have an understanding of this industry and how the company uses this to their leverage.
+This dataset is updated monthly and records liquor and alcohol sales.
+It includes a list of sales and movement data by item and department appended monthly.
+This shows the chain of sales between the Warehouse and retailers, along with the transfers.
+It helps the company track their highest purchasing retailers, sales trends, demand, and make improvements according to their analysis.
+We picked this dataset to have an understanding of this industry and how the company uses it to its advantage.

 Dimensions: